Concordium/concordium-base/smart-contracts/docs/src/general/contract-schema.rst

 This allows Wasm modules to include a named section of bytes, which does not affect the semantics of running the Wasm module.

-Every contract schema to embed into a module, we add to a collection and add a custom section named ``concordium-schema-v1``.
+All schemas are collected and added in one custom section named ``concordium-schema-v1``.
 This collection is a list of pairs, containing the name of the contract encoded in UTF-8 and the contract schema bytes.

 .. _`custom section`: https://webassembly.github.io/spec/core/appendix/custom.html
 .. _`implementation in Rust`: https://gitlab.com/Concordium/smart-contracts/-/blob/master/contracts-common/src/schema.rs